Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Approach

 \subsubsection{Method 1: Hypothesis testing}

-The first detector we present leverages hypothesis testing to declare one of the following three outcomes for the test dataset: OOD, WD, or unknown by the detector.
+The first detector we present leverages hypothesis testing to declare one of the following three outcomes for the test dataset: OOD-adverse~($\oodRightSym$), OOD-benign~($\oodLeftSym$), or within distribution~(WD) by the detector.
 We perform this detection by computing upper bounds on the p-values that hold with high probability.
 Note that we do not make any normality assumption on the underlying distribution to estimate the p-values.

 To perform hypothesis testing, we first establish a null-hypothesis $H_0$ and an alternate hypothesis $H_1$ which is the logical negation of $H_0$.
 Statistical inference is then performed by computing the p-value which is the likelihood of observing a test dataset $\hat{S}\sim \mathcal{D}'^n$ with an average cost more \emph{extreme}\footnote{We will check both, left and right, tails of the distributions.} than the average cost on the observed test dataset $S'\sim\mathcal{D}'^n$ assuming that $H_0$ holds.
 If the p-value drops below a significance level $\alpha\in(0,1)$, which is chosen before looking at the data, we can conclude that under the null-hypothesis the observed test dataset $S'$ had a very small probability of being drawn; therefore, the null-hypothesis $H_0$ can be rejected.